Gimme Shelter

-"Gimme Shelter" is a song by English rock band the Rolling Stones.
-Released as the opening track from band's 1969 album Let It Bleed.
-The song covers topics of war, murder, rape and fear.
+"Gimme Shelter" is a song by the English rock band the Rolling Stones.
+Written by Jagger–Richards, it is the opening track of the band's 1969 album Let It Bleed.
+The song covers the brutal realities of war, including murder, rape and fear.
 It features prominent guest vocals by American singer Merry Clayton.

 American author, music journalist and cultural critic Greil Marcus, writing for Rolling Stone magazine at the time of its release, praised the song, stating that the band has "never done anything better".
-"Gimme Shelter" has placed in various positions on many "best of/greatest" lists including that of Rolling Stone magazine.
+"Gimme Shelter" has placed in various positions on many "best of" and "greatest" lists including that of Rolling Stone magazine.
 In 2021 "Gimme Shelter" was ranked at number 13 on Rolling Stones list of the "500 Greatest Songs of All Time".

-Inspiration and recording
+Background

-"Gimme Shelter" was written by the Rolling Stones' lead vocalist Mick Jagger and guitarist Keith Richards, the band's primary songwriting team.
-Richards began working on the song's signature opening riff in London while Jagger was away filming Performance with Richards' then-girlfriend, Anita Pallenberg.
+"Gimme Shelter" was written by the Rolling Stones' lead singer Mick Jagger and guitarist Keith Richards, the band's primary songwriting team.
+Richards began working on the song's signature opening riff in London while Jagger was away filming Performance with Richards' girlfriend, Anita Pallenberg.
 In his autobiography Life, Richards revealed that the tension of the song was inspired by his jealousy at seeing the relationship between Pallenberg and Jagger, and his suspicions of an affair between them.

-As released, the song begins with Richards performing a guitar intro, soon joined by Jagger's lead vocal.
-Of Let It Bleeds bleak world view, Jagger said in a 1995 interview with Rolling Stone magazine: